Jayesh8946/OLA-Data-Analytics-Project/README.md

 # 🚖 OLA Data Analytics End-to-End Project

-An end-to-end **Data Analytics** project built using **SQL Server, Excel, and Power BI** to analyze ride booking data from OLA.
+An end-to-end **Data Analytics** project built using **SQL Server, Excel, and Power BI** to analyse ride booking data from OLA.
 This project focuses on solving real-world business problems by transforming raw booking data into meaningful insights through SQL analysis and interactive dashboards.

 The project demonstrates the complete analytics workflow—from data preparation and SQL querying to dashboard development and business insight generation.